enguyen26/20project/README.md

 A minimalist, image-forward travel blog showcasing curated European adventures across France, Italy, and Switzerland.
 Built with vanilla HTML, CSS, and JavaScript for fast loading and clean aesthetics.

+## 💭 Motivation

+This project was created for my coding class at Pomfret School.
+I wanted to build something that combined my interests in coding, travel, and photography.

+**Travel Memories**: I wanted a place to document and revisit my travel experiences instead of just having photos scattered across my phone.

+**Photography Portfolio**: I enjoy photography but didn't have a good platform to showcase my work.
+This website lets me share my travel photos in a way that feels more personal than social media.

+The result is a simple travel blog that serves as both a digital journal and a photography portfolio.

 ## 🌍 Live Site

 **https://enguyen26.github.io/20project**